-5 A review is pending relating to administrative and installation requirements for the underfloor insulation activity.
+&lt;sup>4 A review is pending relating to administrative and installation requirements for the underfloor insulation activity.
 This review will be undertaken when ceiling insulation is re-introduced into the program.
 Until this review is complete, VEECs cannot be created for this activity.

-6 Refrigerated cabinet installations are subject to a discount factor of zero for installation of products belonging to class 1 to 11 inclusive under the GEMS (Refrigerated Cabinets) Determination 2020 (Cth) effective from 29 June 2022.
+&lt;sup>5 Refrigerated cabinet installations are subject to a discount factor of zero for installation of products belonging to class 1 to 11 inclusive under the GEMS (Refrigerated Cabinets) Determination 2020 (Cth) effective from 29 June 2022.